We're here to help.SERVICES

 Microchip: Permanent ID recommended for all pets (Includes Registration)

-Intestinal Parasite Check: Test for intestinal parasites is advised annually, but more frequently if you board your pets or take them to the dog park frequently.
+Intestinal Parasite Check: Test for intestinal parasites is advised annually, but more frequently if you board your pets.

 Deworming: Puppies receive a minimum of 2 deworming treatments.